rebelsky/csc207c/_eboards/eboard05.md

     * Book at <https://bit.ly/book-samr>
     * You can also suggest other meeting times using the Outlook scheduling assistant.
+* I expect to get the readings posted this afternoon.
+Sorry for the delay.
+  I spent way too much time trying to get the labs ready.

 ### Upcoming Token activities

 Academic

-* CS Table, Tuesday, Noon, Day dining room (in the Marketplace)
+* CS Table, Tuesday, Noon, Day dining room (in the Marketplace).
 * CS Extras, Thursday, 4:15 pm, Science 3821.

 Cultural